Massive resistance: Prince Edward County

 Despite Davis v.
 County School Board of Prince Edward County being one of the companion cases in Brown v.
 Board of Education, Prince Edward County schools took even longer to desegregate.
 The county's board refused to appropriate any money to operate the schools, which closed rather than comply with the federal desegregation order effective September 1, 1959.
 It was the only school district in the country to resort to such extreme measures.
 White students took advantage of state tuition vouchers to attend segregation academies (as discussed below), but black students had no educational alternatives within the county.
 Edward R. Murrow brought such students' plight to national attention.
-Finally, in 1963, Prince Edwards' schools were ordered to open, and when the Supreme Court agreed to hear the county's appeal, supervisors gave in rather than risk prison.
+Finally, in 1963, Prince Edward County's schools were ordered to open, and when the Supreme Court agreed to hear the county's appeal, supervisors gave in rather than risk prison.
 Then 1964, the U.S. Supreme Court decided Griffin v.
 County School Board of Prince Edward County, and segregationists could appeal no longer.
 However, when Prince Edward County's schools opened on September 8, 1964, all but 8 of the 1500 students were black, and observers noted the difference between the black children sent elsewhere for education by the American Friends Service Committee, and those who remained unschooled through the hiatus and became the "crippled generation."

 During the county's public school closure, white students could attend Prince Edward Academy, which operated as the de facto school system, enrolling K-12 students at a number of facilities throughout the county.
-Even after the re-opening of the public schools, the Academy remained segregated, although it briefly lost its tax-exempt status in 1978 for its discriminatory practices.
-White students gradually drifted back to the public schools as tuition at the Academy crept higher.
+Even after the re-opening of the public schools, the academy remained segregated, although it briefly lost its tax-exempt status in 1978 for its discriminatory practices.
+White students gradually drifted back to the public schools as tuition at the academy crept higher.
 In 1986, Prince Edward Academy changed its admission policies and began accepting black students, but few non-whites attend the school.
 Today it is known as the Fuqua School.